UWPCE-PythonCert/PythonCertDevel/_sources/modules/BasicPython.rst.txt

 **"Conditionals"**

-In order to do anything interesting at all, you need to be able to make a decision.
+In order to do anything interesting at all, you need to be able to write code to make a decision.

 ``if`` and ``elif`` (else if) allow you to make decisions: